 7. Sarah Purser – Maud Gonne

-Sarah Purser had a hand in the establishment of the Hugh Lane Gallery and worked mainly as a portraitist.
-Her belief that Ireland could regain its national self-sufficiency in the arts put her in sympathy with some of the ideals of longtime friends such as Maud Gonne.
+Sarah Purser had a hand in the establishment of the Hugh Lane Gallery and worked mainly as a portrait artist.
+Her belief that Ireland could regain its national self-sufficiency in the arts put her in sympathy with some of the ideals of longtime friends, such as Maud Gonne.

-In the Kerlin Gallery:
+In The Green Gallery:

 On the street:

 Maser is one of Ireland’s best known street artists and on the corner of Grantham Street and Camden Street in Dublin 8, you’ll find one of his most beloved artworks.
 It boldly declares U ARE ALIVE.
 But there is more to this colourful statement than first meets the eye.
 It is also a reminder of the city’s recent social history.

 During the lead up to Ireland’s 2016 Marriage Equality referendum, which legalised same-sex marriage by popular vote, the mural was updated to include the colours of the pride flag.

 Maser’s street art is strongly influenced by typography and sign painting.
 It often contains positive political messages and has a go at “interrupting the landscape” too.

 If you want to discover more famous Irish artwork, check out our guide to Dublin’s art galleries.